EQWorks/common/communications/journal.md

 ## Objectives

-- Helps to organize thoughts and recollect the memory of daily tasks.
+- Helps to organize thoughts and the recollection of daily tasks.
 - Provides teammates with more context of what each other has been working on & gain insights on project direction.
 - Feeds into weekly digests as a part of the meeting notes generation process.